 (5) This regulation does not apply to an application for a disposal licence or a licence referred to in regulation 17.

-[Regulation 13 amended in Gazette 23 Nov 2010 p.
+[Regulation 13 amended: Gazette 23 Nov 2010 p.
 5863.]

 14. Private boat ramps

 Subject to and without affecting any other provision of the Act or these regulations, a licence for the provision of a boat ramp extending into any waters from privately-owned land the boundary of which is at or below high water mark shall be in the form of Form 2 and authorises the provision of a boat ramp, constructed in accordance with the plans and specifications referred to therein, for the use of such limited class of persons, or upon such conditions, as may be specified therein.